arendst/Tasmota/README.md

 * Energy (v, i, power)

 Features that can be used with Tasmota's rules:
-* send KNX command (on/off)
+* Send KNX command (on/off)
-* receive KNX command (on/off)
+* Receive KNX command (on/off)
-* send values by KNX (any float type, temperature for example)
+* Send values by KNX (any float type, temperature for example)
-* receive values by KNX (any float type, temperature for example)
+* Receive values by KNX (any float type, temperature for example)
-* receive a KNX read request
+* Receive a KNX read request
-* view/set the Physical Address
+* View/Set the Physical Address
-* view/set Group Address to send data
+* View/Set Group Address to send data
-* view/set Group Address to receive data
+* View/Set Group Address to receive data

 ## Usage Examples ##